Owen-GHB/markov-js/kernel/README.md

 ## 🎯 Purpose

 Vertex provides a universal command processing system that works with any domain.
-Simply define your commands in a contract and the kernel automatically discovers, validates, and executes them through multiple interfaces.
+Simply define your commands in a 4-file contract and the kernel automatically discovers, validates, and executes them through multiple interfaces with full state management and recursive source expansion.

 ## 📁 Project Structure